Mattia46/firstMonth/ruby.md

 1. Watch the videos!
 These are in the intro folder for each session of Ruby Kickstart and also here : [Ruby Kickstart Videos](https://vimeo.com/channels/844657)
 2. Read *ALL* the documentation and do *ALL* the exercises
-3. Answer the challenges in the challenges repo and send a pull request to us when done.
+3. Answer challenges 1 and 2 in the challenges section of the repo and send a pull request to us when done.

 Below are some resources that we recommmend you use for the challenge: